 I found a world of new, complex seasons, layered on one another other.
 I wanted to be able to walk into the woods anytime and come out with a basket to cook, so I bought all the books I could and studied them when I wasn't at the stove.
 I still study those books.

-Most guides and sites are pretty formal and written in science speak when they describe mushrooms, since I’m a chef, not a scientist, I leave that to them.
-I’ve tried to make accessible profiles of mushroom species that I hope can be helpful as a culinary companion to your field guides.
+Most guides and sites are pretty formal and written in science speak when they describe mushrooms, since I'm a chef, not a scientist, I leave that to them.
+I've tried to make accessible profiles of mushroom species that I hope can be helpful as a culinary companion to your field guides.
+These are not meant to be authoritative, but attempt to explain mushroom hunting, and my opinions on it in words that newcomers could understand better.

 Online, I saw a lack of recipes that celebrated certain mushrooms, or took into account alternative ways to preserve them than drying.
 You can search this website by individual species, learn some new species it might be fun to find, or start with recipes in 3 general categories: